Choosing a legal form for your business

 Foundation

-Do you want to realize a certain social, societal or idealistic goal, such as nature conservation, helping other people or spreading culture?
-And do you have money available for this purpose?
-Then you can choose the foundation as your legal form.
+Would you like to achieve a specific social, societal, or ideological goal, such as nature conservation, helping others, or promoting culture?
+And do you have the funds available to do so?
+If so, you can choose thefoundationas your legal form.

 Association

-Do you have a desire or goal and want to cooperate with others to achieve it, such as a sports club or interest group?
-Then you can choose the association as your legal form.
+Do you have a wish or goal and would you like to collaborate with others to achieve it, such as a sports club or interest group?
+Then you can choose theassociationas your legal form.

 Overview of all legal forms

-Want to know what exactly are the characteristics of each legal form?
-Check out a handy overview of all legal forms.
-Including the capital requirement, taxes and social security for each legal form.
+Would you like to know exactly what the characteristics of each legal form are?
+Take a look ata handy overview of all legal forms.
+Including capital requirements, taxes, and social security per legal form.

-The graph shows the number of businesses of the three most common legal forms in the Netherlands.
+The graph shows the number of companies with the three most common legal forms in the Netherlands.
 The number of sole proprietorships is increasing almost continuously.